Tirzepatide in Vietnam 2026: Expat Guide to Mounjaro, Pricing, Safety & Sourcing

 Dose increases to 5mg and possibly 7.5mg.
 Appetite suppression becomes obvious.
 The “food noise” quiets down.
 Weight loss becomes visible on the scale and in how clothes fit.
 Most initial side effects fade.

 Many people hit their stride here.
 Consistent weight loss of 0.5 to 1.5kg per week when combined with reasonable eating.
 Energy stabilises.
-Doses might increase to 10mg or higher depending on response.
+Under a prescriber, the label allows stepping up to 10mg or higher depending on response.

 Beyond 6 months